Gabriel Deluc: Biography

 In 1908 he donated a large decorative canvas to his hometown, The Shepherd of Goats (Le Chevrier), and two years later he presented another large work at the Salon of French Artists: The Dance (or The Dance in the Sacred Wood).
 This canvas was purchased by the patron Edmond de Rothschild who, in turn, made it a gift to the city of Bayonne.

 In 1912, he exhibited at the Casino or Saint-Jean-de-Luz and in 1913 presented most of his work at the Devambez Gallery.
 At the same time he exhibited at the Salon two portraits: Portrait de M.lle H.C. and Portrait de M.me V..
 The first of these portraits earned him a silver medal and a special prize of 1,000 francs.

-On September 3, 1913 Deluc married Thérèse Mahé, in Paris, in the town hall of the XVI arrondissement.
+On 3 September 1913 Deluc married Thérèse Mahé, in Paris, in the town hall of the XVI arrondissement.
 The following year he exhibited again at the Salon two large paintings, Spring and the Portrait of Madame G.D..
 But in the meantime war had broken out and Deluc was enlisted in the French army, initially as a nurse.
-Soon, however (1915) was sent to the front in the area of operations, where he was promoted to sergeant on March 5, 1916 and then, after only three months, sub-lieutenant.
+In 1915, however, he was sent to the front in the area of operations, where he was promoted to sergeant on 5 March 1916, and then, after only three months, sub-lieutenant.

-Gabriel Deluc fell during a reconnaissance, near Souain-Perthes-lès-Hurlus, on September 15, 1916.
+Gabriel Deluc fell during a reconnaissance, near Souain-Perthes-lès-Hurlus, on 15 September 1916.
 He was 33 years old.

 His latest works are therefore sketches taken live in the trenches and sometimes during offensives.

 Maurice Ravel dedicated to him the Forlane, third piece of the suite for piano Le Tombeau de Couperin.